GEOPHYSICAL ENGINEERING (GPGN)

 Equivalent with GPGN452,

-(I) This course covers the basic processing steps required to create images of the earth using 2D and 3D reflection seismic data.
+This course covers the basic processing steps required to create images of the earth using 2D and 3D reflection seismic data.
 Topics include data organization and domains, signal processing to enhance temporal and spatial resolution, identification and suppression of incoherent and coherent noise, velocity analysis, near-surface statics, datuming, normal- and dip-moveout corrections, common-midpoint stacking, principles and methods used for poststack and prestack time and depth imaging, and post-imaging enhancement techniques.
 Field data are extensively used throughout the course.
 A three-hour lab introduces the student to hands-on data processing using a Seismic Unix software package.
 The final project consists of processing a 2D seismic line with oral presentation of the results.
 3 hours lecture; 3 hours lab; 4 semester hours.
 Prerequisite: GPGN404, GPGN329.

 GPGN470.
 APPLICATIONS OF SATELLITE REMOTE SENSING.
 3.0 Semester Hrs.

-(I) An introduction to geoscience applications of satellite remote sensing of the Earth and planets.
+An introduction to geoscience applications of satellite remote sensing of the Earth and planets.
 The lectures provide background on satellites, sensors, methodology, and diverse applications.
 Topics include visible, near infrared, and thermal infrared passive sensing, active microwave and radio sensing, and geodetic remote sensing.
 Lectures and labs involve use of data from a variety of instruments, as several applications to problems in the Earth and planetary sciences are presented.
 Students will complete independent term projects that are presented both written and orally at the end of the term.
 3 hours lecture; 3 semester hours.
 Prerequisite: CSCI128.

 GPGN474.
 HYDROGEOPHYSICS.
 3.0 Semester Hrs.

-(II) Application of geophysical methods to problems in hydrology.
+Application of geophysical methods to problems in hydrology.
 The course will consider both groundwater and surface water problems from the micro to basin scale.
 Topics may include characterizing groundwater surface water interaction, critical zone evaluation and weathering processes, snow and ice as a water resource, large scale imaging of aquifer systems, in situ estimation of aquifer parameters, evaluation of groundwater resources, delineation of thermal and chemical pollution of groundwater, and mapping of saltware intrusion.
 Readings and discussions will touch on social and political issues surrounding water use and the critical role that physical characterization plays in understanding water resources.
-Prerequisite: GPGN314.
 2 hours lecture; 3 hours lab; 3 semester hours.

 GPGN486.
 GEOPHYSICS FIELD CAMP.
 4.0 Semester Hrs.

-(S) (WI) Introduction to geological and geophysical field methods.
+(WI) Introduction to geological and geophysical field methods.
 The program includes exercises in geological surveying, stratigraphic section measurements, geological mapping, and interpretation of geological observations.
 Students conduct geophysical surveys related to the acquisition of seismic, gravity, magnetic, and electrical observations.
 Students participate in designing the appropriate geophysical surveys, acquiring the observations, reducing the observations, and interpreting these observations in the context of the geological model defined from the geological surveys.
 12 hours lab; 4 semester hours.
 Prerequisite: GPGN318,GPGN319, GPGN404, GEGN212.

 GPGN498.
 SPECIAL TOPICS IN GEOPHYSICS.
 1-6 Semester Hr.